Donske, Donetsk Oblast

-Donske (Донське) is an urban-type settlement in Volnovakha Raion, Donetsk Oblast, eastern Ukraine.
+Donske (Донське) is a rural settlement in Volnovakha Raion, Donetsk Oblast, eastern Ukraine.
 Population:

 History

 The town was founded in 1939 after the discovery of a zirconium deposit in the area.
-The settlement of Donske was known as Zircon for this very reason up until 1956.
-Since 1959 it is the center of the village of Rad.
+The settlement of Donske was known as Tsyrkon for this reason until 1956.
+Since 1959 it was the center of a settlement council until the administrative reform of 2020, when the Volnovakha urban hromada was established, this placing Donske under the administration of the Volovakha City Council.